 - Funds for special educational needs, such as speech therapy or tutors to help with learning disabilities

 Note that different states have different rules when it comes to the maximum amount of compensation allowed for medical malpractice lawsuits.
-It is best to talk with a medical malpractice lawyer who has nationwide experience and can provide you with a realistic amount you could potentially receive.
+It is best to talk with an experienced attorney who handles medical malpractice cases and can provide you with a realistic amount you could potentially receive.

 How Can I Pay for a Cerebral Palsy Lawyer?

-An experienced and reputable cerebral palsy attorney will offer a free case review up front.
-During this review, you will be able to explain your family’s situation and ask questions about the legal process.
+Experienced and reputable injury attorneys will offer a free case evaluation up front.
+During this review, you will be able to explain your family’s situation, ask questions about the legal process, and establish an attorney-client relationship.
 At the end, the lawyer will be able to give you a realistic assessment of how your birth injury case could fare.

 Get a Free Case Review Today